pavankay/Open-AI-assistant-flask/README.md

 ## About
 In this repositary I use flask for this example however you can be switch it or take it out for your needs.
-I use the when written
+I use the beta Assistant api with threads, messages, and runs.

 ## Prerequisites